99 Online Marketing Tools You Won’t Be Able to Live Without

 - Online Marketing Tools for Analytics and Conversion Rate Optimization

-If you work on large campaigns or multiple campaigns in Google AdWords on a regular basis, you’ll need AdWords Editor.
+If you work on large campaigns or multiple campaigns in Google Ads (formerly known as AdWords) on a regular basis, you’ll need Google Ads Editor.

-The recently redesigned interface makes working in AdWords Editor much easier, and the new suite of tools has almost everything a PPC marketer needs for bulk editing.
+The recently redesigned interface makes working in Google Ads Editor much easier, and the new suite of tools has almost everything a PPC marketer needs for bulk editing.
 Essential.

 2. Keyword Planner

 Google’s Keyword Planner is a similarly essential tool.
-Although you need an AdWords account to use it, the Keyword Planner isn’t just for PPC; it can help identify a wide range of keywords and associated data for uses in your AdWords campaigns as well as content marketing and SEO.
+Although you need a Google Ads account to use it, the Keyword Planner isn’t just for PPC; it can help identify a wide range of keywords and associated data for uses in your Google Ads campaigns as well as content marketing and SEO.

 3. Bing Ads Editor